bklaing2/realms-of-resurgence/Maps of Content/Combat.md

 | Light  | +2 Finesse                  | 8       | 4          | 8                                | 2            |
 | Medium | +1 Finesse and +1 Fortitude | 6       | 6          | 12                               | 4            |
 | Heavy  | +2 Fortitude                | 4       | 8          | 16                               | 6            |
 #brainstorm What if you rolled a die for mitigating damage on each hit?
-Higher tiers you roll multiple die
+Higher tiers you roll multiple die.
+Then the Mitigation becomes a Mitigation die

 ## Calculating AC